pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

-On this page
+# Utility Methods – PubNub C# SDK (Misc)

-# Utility Methods API for C# SDK
+Concise reference to helper APIs.

-The methods on this page are utility methods that don't fit into other categories.
+All code blocks, signatures, and parameters are unchanged; non-essential prose removed.

-##### Request execution
+---

-We recommend using `try` and `catch` statements when working with the C# SDK.
+## Request Execution

-If there's an issue with the provided API parameter values, like missing a required parameter, the SDK throws an exception.
-However, if there is a server-side API execution issue or a network problem, the error details are contained within the `status`.
+Use `try / catch`.
+API/validation errors throw; server or network errors are in `PNStatus`.

 ```
 `try